-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

-Japan (CNN)When Japanese politician Yuka Ogata decided to bring her seven-month-old child into Kumamoto's city assembly, she was hoping to set a precedent for working mothers.
+Tokyo (CNN)When Japanese politician Yuka Ogata decided to bring her 7-month-old child into Kumamoto's city assembly, she was hoping to set a precedent for working mothers.

 Instead, she set off a confrontation.